App Integrations: 13 App Features to Help Maximize Profits

 Examples of App Integrations

 Want to boost mobile food ordering?
-Opt for app integrations that serve customers and restaurant staff.
+Opt for one of the many POS partners that offer app integrations that serve customers and restaurant staff.
 Keep reading to learn about thirteen app integrations that can help maximize profits.

 1. Pay On The App

 Though it might sound like one of the most obvious app integrations, allow customers to pay for their orders on the app.
 Some platforms require customers to pay upon delivery, which isn’t the most efficient option.